grafana/grafana/docs/sources/features/datasources/influxdb.md

 4. Select *InfluxDB* from the *Type* dropdown.
 5. Select *InfluxQL* or *Flux* from the `Query Language` dropdown.

-> NOTE: If you're not seeing the `Data Sources` link in your side menu it means that your current user does not have the `Admin` role for the current organization.
+> **Note:** If you're not seeing the `Data Sources` link in your side menu it means that your current user does not have the `Admin` role for the current organization.

 ### InfluxQL (classic InfluxDB query)